Callista trilogy: Darksaber

 They are rescued by Han and Leia, who just returned from the successful mission on Nal Hutta.
 However, Luke and Callista's rescue is mainly thanks to the Republic fleet, who arrived to launch Crix Madine and his squad to locate the Darksaber reported to be under construction in the region.
 While Madine succeeds in relaying the location to the fleet, he is captured and killed by Durga.
 However, Durga's triumph is short-lived when the Republic fleet spots the Darksaber and begins pursuit.
 The Darksaber attempts to fire its superlaser and make an escape, but the weapon fails and the ship is destroyed by two large asteroids.

 Meanwhile, Admiral Daala succeeds in uniting the remains of the Empire in the core systems.
 With the help of Pellaeon, she plans a strike force against a series of New Republic targets, including the Jedi Academy on Yavin 4.
 They also attack Khomm, where Jedi trainees Kyp Durron and Dorsk 81 are visiting.
 Furious, the pair of Jedi spy on Daala's fleet and succeed in warning the academy of the attack.
 Using the powers of the Force, the Jedi trainees back at Yavin 4 manage to hold off Daala's forces until New Republic reinforcements arrive.
 Daala is forced to retreat when her Super Star Destroyer, the Knight Hammer, is destroyed.
 After the failed attack, Daala transfers control over the Imperial forces to Pellaeon.
 Meanwhile, Callista decides to temporarily leave Luke and venture on a journey to regain her powers.
 Luke is heartbroken but decides to move on and continue to build the Jedi Academy.

 Planet of Twilight

-The story takes place about a year after the previous book on Nam Chorios, a backwater world in the Outer Rim which infamously was the center of the Death Seed Plague centuries ago.
+The story takes place about a year after the previous book on Nam Chorios, a backwater world in the Outer Rim which was the center of the Death Seed Plague centuries ago.
 It is now home to a fanatic religious cult which is plotting to use a new weapon system of quasi-intelligent crystals as unstoppable, unmanned starfighters to attack the New Republic.
 Leia unofficially goes on a trip to meet with Seti Ashgad, the leader of the Rationalist Party.

 Luke Skywalker is there after receiving a message from Callista.
 Luke's ship is shot down and Leia is kidnapped by the ancient and corrupt Beldorion the Hutt.

 After a series of adventures the two escape and end the political conspiracy between the Rationalists and the New Republic.